HabitatFramework/DevelopersGuide/preface/preface.rst

 :doc:`../issues/issues` introduces the online forum and issue log where problems and enhancements can be proposed and discussed.

+:doc:`../appendix/appendix` contains a copy of the GNU Free Documentation License v1.3 covering this guide.

 .. index::
 	single: Licensing